Table of Contents

 PhaaS platforms sell everything a scammer needs.
 Many even offer monthly plans or pay-per-attack models.
 Attackers use these to run email phishing, crypto phishing, and fake job offers.
 Real people fall for it every day.

 It’s not just tech companies at risk.
 Banks, schools, hospitals, and even small businesses are targets now.
 And if you use email, social media, or crypto platforms, you could be a victim too.
+Many phishing campaigns now target cryptocurrency holders through fake wallet interfaces and exchange login pages, similar to thesefake crypto wallet scams.

-Moreover, the impact is massive; people lose money, businesses suffer data breaches, and trust in digital communication breaks down.
+Moreover, the impact is massive, people lose money, businesses suffer data breaches, and trust in digital communication breaks down.
 These attacks also damage reputations and lead to legal risks.

 In this blog, we will learn how important it is to understand phishing as a service, how it works, and how to spot it.
 Once you understand it, you can start protecting yourself and others.

 Can you imagine someone running a scam like a business?
-That’s exactly what Phishing-as-a-Service is.
+That’s exactly what phishing-as-a-service is.

 Phishing-as-a-Service (PhaaS) is when cybercriminals create and sell phishing services to others who want to run scams.
 It works a lot like a business; you pay to use tools that help trick people into giving away personal info like passwords, credit card numbers, or login details.